Indications for Use

 The system is contraindicated in people for whom dexamethasone or dexamethasone acetate may be contraindicated.

 Mannitol or sorbitol, when administered intravenously, or as a component of an irrigation solution or peritoneal dialysis solution, may increase blood mannitol or sorbitol concentrations and cause falsely elevated readings of your sensor glucose results.
 Sorbitol is used in some artificial sweeteners, and concentration levels from typical dietary intake do not impact sensor glucose results.

 DO NOT use the Eversense Apps on jailbroken iPhones or iPods.
-Jailbroken devices do not provide an acceptable level of security and accuracy for the user and are not approved for use by Senseonics.
+Jailbroken devices do not provide an acceptable level of security for the user and are not approved for use by Senseonics.